OAI/sig-moonwalk/specification/moonwalk-source.md

 ## Definitions

 ##### OpenAPI Document
-A self-contained or composite resource which defines or describes an API or elements of an API.
+An OpenAPI Description (OAD) formally describes the surface of an API and its semantics.
+It is composed of an [entry document](#documentStructure) and any/all of its referenced documents.
+<p class="ednote">Need to define what are the required top level properties</p>

 ##### Media Types
 Media type definitions are spread across several resources.